EnviroDIY/ModularSensors/docs/For-Developers/Developer-Setup.md

 ```

 **Manual Setup:**

-If you prefer to configure the filters manually, run these Git commands from the repository root:
+If you prefer to configure the filters manually, run these Git commands from the repository root (requires PowerShell):

 ```bash
 git config --local filter.smudgePasswords.clean "powershell -ExecutionPolicy Bypass -File filters/cleanPasswords.ps1"